 Joyce Johnson

-Joyce Johnson grew up in Manhattan, and like Cassady, she was subject to the will of her controlling parents.
+Johnson grew up in Manhattan, and like Cassady, she was subject to the will of her controlling parents.
 She was an only child and stifled by her mother’s misguided protection from reality.
 But Johnson was freer than most because she simply rebelled.
 She went to university at an early age and lived around the corner from Joan Vollmer and William S Burroughs.
-However, it was only through Elise Cowan, who Johnson met at Barnard University, that she came to meet the Beat circle in its New York days.
+However, it was only through Elise Cowan, whom Johnson met at Barnard University, that she came to meet the Beat circle in its New York days.
 This was at a time when Ginsberg was experimenting with heterosexuality, and his girlfriend at the time was Cowan.
 Ginsberg arranged a blind date between Kerouac and Johnson, and the two began dating.

 According to Johnson, “The whole Beat scene had very little to do with the participation of women as artists themselves.
-The real communication was going on between the men, and the women were there as onlookers… You kept you mouth shut, and if you were intelligent and interested in things you might pick up what you could.
+The real communication was going on between the men, and the women were there as onlookers… You kept your mouth shut, and if you were intelligent and interested in things you might pick up what you could.
 It was a very masculine aesthetic.”

-She dated Kerouac for around two years, but never saw it going further.
+She dated Kerouac for around two years but never saw it going further.
 During this time On the Road was published and Kerouac became depressed, mobbed by unwanted attention, and Johnson witnessed him fall apart.

 Diane di Prima